 This statement helps us understand the emotional and strategic logic of zero-sum in what seemed like a negative-sum choice in the genie-peasant joke cited above: “Poke out one of my eyes.”
 If this were a chess move (i.e. a zero-sum game) rather than a joke, you’d put two exclamation points after it.
 In one deft move, this man has turned around a painful dilemma into a spectacular “win” for himself.
 The peasant’s dilemma was that anything that benefited him, made his neighbor twice as well off: a thousand head of cattle for him meant two thousand for his neighbor.
 In the world of the dominating imperative, one assumes that if one’s neighbor is twice as wealthy as oneself, that neighbor will use his superiority to try to control you.
 Our peasant resolves the dilemma with a dramatic queen sacrifice: “in the kingdom of the blind, the one-eyed is king.”
 He has bought his dominion at the price of his self-mutilation.
 Envy unchecked is one of the key components of a culture of impoverishment.

 THE LOGIC AND EMOTIONS OF POSITIVE-SUM: The logic of positive-sum seems clear to people brought up in civil society.
 Compromise is the essence of democracy; going for hard zero-sum blights growth and mutual prosperity.
 But the emotions of zero-sum can be quite demanding.
-In order to neutralize Schadenfreude, especially in a modern society where individuals’ conditions change rapidly, one has to learn to tolerate, even take pleasure in other people’s success.
-The “rational” response to the genie’s dilemma — one might call it the American response — is to say, “give me ten million bucks and good for my neighbor who gets twenty.”
+In order to neutralize Schadenfreude, especially in a modern society where individuals’ conditions change rapidly, one has to learn to tolerate, even take pleasure in other people’s success, even success in direct comparison with one’s own choices.
+The “rational” response to the genie’s dilemma — one might call it the modern liberal’s response — is to say, “give me ten million bucks and good for my neighbor who gets twenty.”
+But being rational is not that easy.

-To accept defeat without scape-goating, cheating, or using force to redress the imbalance requires a commitment to fair-play and self-criticism (i.e., to accepting the “bad” news that one has lost).
+To accept defeat without scape-goating, cheating, or using force to redress the imbalance, to accept the occasional public humiliation for the sake of integrity rather than saving face at the cost of honesty, requires a commitment to fair-play and self-criticism (e.g., to accepting the “bad” news that one has lost).
 This generous attitude towards others and modesty towards oneself are not easy and natural emotions.
 They must be fostered.
-Both civil society and demotic millennialism nurture these emotions, and great men like the Englishman William Blake can “root” for the Americans in their desire to be free of his own nation’s imperialism.
+Both civil society and demotic millennialism nurture these emotions, and great men like the Englishman William Blake can “root” for the Americans in their support of experiments in freedom even against their “own side.”